syseleven/grav-docs-metakube/pages/03.addons/default.en.md

 title: MetaKube Addons
 ---

-MetaKube addons are a fully managed services that you can optionally install into your MetaKube cluster.
+MetaKube Addons are a fully managed services that you can optionally install into your MetaKube cluster.

 ## Installation of addons